-On the USB Modem / Modem name / USSD page, you can send a USSD command.
+On the USSD page, you can send a USSD command for the SIM card.

 USSD (Unstructured Supplementary Service Data) is a technology which provides real-time message exchange between a subscriber and a mobile operator's special application.
 USSD commands are often used to check the SIM card balance, receive data on the rate plan or service packets, etc.